-He would become one of the rarest animals on the North American continent…a quality home grown Chicago Cubs starting pitcher.
-The Cubs had the smallest staff of scouts in baseball, and they had virtually no instructors in the minor leagues.
-In the late 40s and the 1950s, they had exactly one minor league pitching coach…a roaming instructor who went from team to team.
-The results were predictable.
-Between Bob Rush (who wasn’t even that good) in the late 40s and Ken Holtzman in 1965, the Cubs didn’t produce a single quality starting pitcher from their farm system.
-Those twenty seven years (1948-1967) just so happen to coincide with the worst teams in Chicago baseball history.
-Holtzman was the real deal.
-He went 9-0 for the Cubs while serving in the National Guard in 1967, and when his military service was over, he followed that up with back-to-back 17 win seasons in 1969 and 1970.
-Holtzman also pitched a no-hitter in each of those seasons.
+He would become one of the rarest animals on the North American continent…a quality homegrown Chicago Cubs starting pitcher.
+But Holtzman was the real deal.
+He went 9-0 for the Cubs while serving in the National Guard in 1967, and when his military service was over, he followed that up with back-to-back 17-win seasons in 1969 and 1970.
+Holtzman also pitched two no-hitters.
 When he had an off-year in 1971, and started arguing with Leo Durocher (who allegedly was mad because Holtzman beat him at gin rummy), he was shipped off to Oakland in the trade that brought Rick Monday to the Cubs.
-In four seasons with Oakland he won an astounding 77 games, was named an all-star twice, became a three-time World Series champ, won four games in those World Series, and even hit a home run.
+In four seasons with Oakland he won an astounding 77 games, was named an All-Star twice, became a three-time World Series champ, won four games in those World Series, and even hit a home run.
 He returned to the Cubs in 1978 for the last two seasons of a very impressive career.
 (Photo: Topps 1970 Baseball Card)

-His teammates called him “Fuzzy”.
+His teammates called him Fuzzy.
 The 23-year-old first baseman played the last two weeks of the 1951 season and batted .296 with four RBI, but that was the extent of his big league career.
 He played in the minors for another eleven years.
 He died during spring training of the Cubs 2016 World Championship season.

 After Joe Tinker jumped to the Federal League, Fisher became the everyday shortstop for the Cubs in their last season at West Side Grounds.
 He was known for his bat control.
 In 1915 he led the entire league in sacrifice hits with 42, and batted .285.
 As good as he was with the bat, however, he was a terrible baserunner.
 Fisher was thrown out trying to steal 20 times that season, and was successful only 9 times.
 When the Cubs and Feds merged in 1916, Fisher was not asked to come along.
 He finished his career with the Reds and Cardinals.

 Eggie, as he was known by his teammates, was a slick-fielding backup third baseman (to Heinie Zimmerman) on the Cubs for one season.
-That was a season in transition for the Cubs–the last season that saw Tinker, Evers, and Chance on the field at the same time.
+That was a season in transition for the Cubs — the last season that saw Tinker, Evers, and Chance on the field at the same time.
 Eggie also played for Philadelphia, Brooklyn, and Pittsburgh of the Federal League.
 While he was with Pittsburgh, he hit for the cycle.